 - 1 teaspoon grated lemon zest

 - Heat oven to 425.
-Score and remove 1/2 of wrapper from frozen butter.
-Grate unwrapped ends on large holes of box grater (total of 8 T).
-Put grated butter in freezer until needed.
-Melt 2 T of remaining butter and set aside.
-Save remaining 6 T butter for another use.
-Put blueberries in freezer til needed.
+Score and remove 1/2 of the wrapper from the frozen butter.
+Grate unwrapped ends on large holes of the box grater (total of 8 T).
+Put grated butter in the freezer until needed.
+Melt 2 T of the remaining butter and set aside.
+Save the remaining 6 T butter for another use.
+Put blueberries in the freezer til needed.

-- Whisk together milk and sour cream in med bowl; chill til needed.
-Whisk flour, 1/2 c sugar, BP, BS, salt, & zest in med bowl.
-Add frozen butter to flour mixture and toss with fingers til coated.
+- Whisk together milk and sour cream in a medium bowl; chill til needed.
+Whisk flour, 1/2 c sugar, BP, BS, salt, & zest in a medium bowl.
+Add frozen butter to the flour mixture and toss with your fingers til coated.

-- Add milk mixture to flour mixture; fold with spatula till just combined.
-Transfer to liberally floured work surface.
-Dust dough with flour; with floured hands, knead dough 6 to 8 times, until it just holds together in ragged ball, adding flour as needed to prevent sticking.
+- Add milk mixture to flour mixture; fold with a spatula till just combined.
+Transfer to a liberally floured work surface.
+Dust dough with flour; with floured hands, knead dough 6 to 8 times, until it just holds together in a ragged ball, adding flour as needed to prevent sticking.

-- Roll dough into approximate 12″ square.
-Fold dough into 1/3 like a business letter, using bench scraper or metal spatula to release dough if it sticks to countertop.
-Lift short ends and fold into 1/3’s again to form approximate 4″ square.
-Transfer dough to plate lightly dusted with flour and chill in freezer 5 min.
+- Roll dough into approximately a 12″ square.
+Fold the dough into 1/3 like a business letter, using a bench scraper or metal spatula to release dough if it sticks to the countertop.
+Lift the short ends and fold them into 1/3’s again to form an approximate 4″ square.
+Transfer dough to plate lightly dusted with flour and chill in the freezer for 5 min.

-- Transfer dough to floured work surface and roll into approximate 12″ square again.
-Sprinkle blueberries evenly over surface of dough, then press down so they are embedded in dough.
-Using bench scraper, loosen dough from work surface.
-Roll dough, pressing to form tight log.
-Lay seam-side down and press log into 12″ by 4″ rectangle.
-Using sharp, floured knife, cut rectangle crosswise into 4 equal rectangles.
-Cut each rectangle diagonally to form 2 triangles and transfer to baking sheet.
+- Transfer dough to floured work surface and roll into approximately a 12″ square again.
+Sprinkle blueberries evenly over the surface of the dough, then press down so they are embedded in the dough.
+Using a bench scraper, loosen the dough from the work surface.
+Roll dough, pressing to form a tight log.
+Lay seam-side down and press the log into a 12″ by 4″ rectangle.
+Using a sharp, floured knife, cut the rectangle crosswise into 4 equal rectangles.
+Cut each rectangle diagonally to form 2 triangles and transfer them to a baking sheet.